March 23rd is National Melba Toast Day, celebrating dry, crisp, and thinly sliced toasts.

 3. PLACE on a baking sheet and toast until golden brown.
-Toast bread in oven, flipping slices halfway through, until dry, about 2 hours.
+Toast bread in the oven, flipping slices halfway through, until dry, about 2 hours.
 Rotate the baking sheet for even browning.

-Escoffier created four foods in total in Melba’s honor.
+Escoffier created four foods in total, in Melba’s honor.
 In addition to Melba toast, there are: